-Firm-Level Innovativeness
+Defining Firm-Level Innovativeness

-At present, the innovativeness literature represents a very fragmented corpus, with many different definitions and conceptualisations being offered by various researchers and research disciplines.
-The disconnection between these different bodies of literature means that there is currently no generally accepted definition and theory of firm-level innovativeness.
-For some, innovativeness refers to a firm's proclivity, receptivity, and inclination to adopt ideas that depart from the status quo (Zaltman et al., 1973; Hurley & Hult, 1998).
-For others, it is the firm's willingness to forgo old habits and try new, untested ideas (Menguc & Auh, 2006).
-Wang & Ahmed (2004) define innovativeness as a firm's ability to exceed routine thinking process, which involves going beyond the obvious to discover newness (Avlonitis et al., 2001).
-Hurley & Hult (1998: 44) view innovativeness as "the ability of the organisation to adopt or implement new ideas, processes, or products successfully"; treated as a 'cultural precursor' that provides the 'social capital' to facilitate innovative behaviour (Hurley et al., 2005).
+At present, the innovativeness literature represents a very fragmented corpus, with many different definitions and conceptualisations being offered by various researchers coming from diverse research disciplines.
+As a result, there is currently no generally accepted or unifying definition and theory of firm-level innovativeness; but depends on the individual researcher's interpretation and research agenda.
+For some, innovativeness refers to a firm's proclivity, receptivity, and inclination to adopt ideas that depart from the status quo (Zaltman et al. 1973; Hurley & Hult 1998).
+For others, it is the firm's willingness to forgo old habits and try new, untested ideas (Menguc & Auh 2006), representing a firm's ability to exceed routine thinking processes (Wang & Ahmed, 2004), which involves going beyond the obvious to discover newness (Avlonitis et al. 2001).
+Hurley & Hult (1998: 44) view innovativeness as "the ability of the organisation to adopt or implement new ideas, processes, or products successfully"; treated as a 'cultural precursor' that provides the 'social capital' to facilitate innovative behaviour (Hurley et al. 2005).
 Likewise, Hult et al. (2004) rationalise innovativeness as a firm's capacity to introduce new processes, products, or ideas in the organisation.

-Nevertheless, following a comprehensive and inter-disciplinary review of extant conceptualisations, we found that although an unambiguous definition of innovativeness does not exist, most researchers agree on the following dimensions: creativity, openness to new ideas, intention to innovate, willingness for risk-taking, willingness for sharing ideas and information, and capacity to innovate.
+Nevertheless, following a comprehensive and inter-disciplinary review of extant conceptualisations, we found that although an unambiguous definition of innovativeness does not exist, most researchers generally agree on the following dimensions: creativity, openness to new ideas, intention to innovate, willingness for risk-taking, willingness for sharing ideas and information, and capacity to innovate.
 Based on this, we define firm-level innovativeness as:-

-"An organisation-wide strategic mindset and attitude towards innovation possessed to some degree by all firms; composed of an embedded cultural willingness, propensity, receptivity, market responsiveness, commitment, intention, and technological capacity to engage in risky behaviour and to rapidly incorporate change in business practices through the [early] creation and/or adoption of new ideas that facilitates innovation and delivers a superior competitive advantage" (Walsh et al., 2009).
+"An organisation-wide strategic mindset and attitude towards innovation possessed to some degree by all firms; composed of an embedded cultural willingness, propensity, receptivity, market responsiveness, commitment, intention, and technological capacity to engage in risky behaviour and to rapidly incorporate change in business practices through the [early] creation and/or adoption of new ideas that facilitates innovation and delivers a superior competitive advantage" (Walsh et al. 2009).

 Conceptualising innovativeness at the macro, firm-level in the tourism innovation literature is not coincidental but concurrent with a growing body of literature that centres on the topic of innovativeness.
-Organsiational innovativeness is frequently cited as a key source of competitive advantage and subsequent firm performance - particularly in the context of small and medium-sized enterprises (Henneke, 2007; Peters & Pickkemaat, 2006; Hult et al., 2004).
-Many researchers recognise the importance of innovativeness as a firm-level strategic objective to ensure the survival of small tourism firms (e.g., Sundbo et al., 2007; Novelli et al., 2006; Damanpour, 1991).
-However, the question remains as to why innovativeness is so important in the restoration of small tourism firm competitiveness.
+Indeed, organsiational innovativeness is frequently cited as being a key source of competitive advantage and subsequent firm performance - particularly in the context of small and medium-sized enterprises (Henneke 2007; Peters & Pickkemaat 2006; Hult et al. 2004).
+Many researchers recognise the importance of innovativeness as a firm-level strategic objective to ensure the survival of small tourism firms (e.g., Sundbo et al. 2007; Novelli et al. 2006; Damanpour 1991).
+However, as academics in this area, we must focus our attention on developing a more complete understanding of why innovativeness is so important in the restoration of small tourism firm competitiveness.